Proudly made in the

 Providenciales has fared quite well over the last decade, with only relatively limited power outages.
 The island’s electricity provider, Fortis TCI, has performed an excellent job in maintaining and restoring power during and after storms.

 The smaller islands in the country tend not to fare as well.
 The problems are not simply constrained to electricity.
-The potable water supply on Salt Cay, South Caicos and Grand Turk is produced by reverse osmosis, and both damage to the filter systems and lack of power prohibits production of fresh water.
+The potable water supply on Salt Cay, South Caicos, and Grand Turk is produced by reverse osmosis, and both damage to the filter systems and the lack of power prohibits the production of fresh water.
 Salt Cay in particular experienced such shortages for quite some time after the widespread destruction of Hurricane Ike in 2008.

-Good condition wood utilities poles, when set in the typical limestone bedding common to the Turks and Caicos, are quite resistant to storms.
+Good condition wood utility poles, when set in the typical limestone bedding common to the Turks and Caicos, are quite resistant to storms.
 However, as seen in the case of Blue Hills and the 2008 Hurricane Hanna, aged poles in sandy ground do not hold well.

 Landscaping and trees will of course see quite a bit of damage.
 The average soil depth in the islands is quite shallow, with an underlying limestone bedding.
 Many local trees, although not particularly tall in general, will often simply fall over.